trstringer/trstringer.github.io/_posts/2023-02-23-understanding-prefernoschedule.md

 default_binder.go:52] "Attempting to bind pod to node" pod="default/taint-toleration-test" node="kind-worker2"
 ```

-The scheduler shows the score plugin for each node when trying to schedule, and ends up with the following:
+The scheduler shows the score plugin (and resulting score) for each node when trying to schedule, and ends up with the following:

 |plugin|kind-worker|kind-worker2|
 |---|---|---|